Rooders/MarkdownComp/ARR-June-Response.md

 ## Response for Reviewer 2

+We are very grateful for your thoughtful revision suggestions on this work during the two rounds of review.
+Our response in this round as follows:

 **Q**: Aside from using automatic evaluation scores on translation tasks, deeper analytical experiments on verifying the benefits of the proposed "inter-sentence" and "intra-sentence" training are needed.

 **A**: In the latest revision, we have analyzed the detailed benefits of phase-wise training, i.e., inter-sentence and intra-sentence training, in Section 4.2.
 In addition to these analyses based on **automatic evaluation scores**, we also report comparative analyses using **human evaluation methods** in *Section 4.3* and *Appendix H*.
 These manual analyses not only include detailed overall score comparisons and *case studies* but also include *some manual error statistics* (the cases in the proposed approach perform worse than one-phase methods, i.e., without inter-sentence and intra-sentence training).
 However, due to the high cost of human evaluation, we only conducted these manual evaluations on one-phase training.
 In the future, we will conduct more manual analyses and comparisons, including but not limited to: